-A practical Tower of Babel Survivors of Chaos best builds and classes guide covering the best early class, Skull Crusher Berserk, Wizard Dagger Mana build, Spear of Light, Bless and Ban timing, boss safety, mana, sustain, and 1.0 build priorities.
+A practical Tower of Babel Survivors of Chaos best builds and classes guide covering the best early class, Skull Crusher Berserk, Wizard Lightning Strike, Phoenix, Dagger Mana, Spear of Light, Bless and Ban timing, boss safety, mana, sustain, and 1.0 build priorities.

-A practical Tower of Babel Survivors of Chaos guide explaining how runes, gems, sockets, jewels, gem powder transmutation, the Alchemist, and the Blacksmith work, including socket unlocks, crafting flow, and when to spend materials.
+A practical Tower of Babel Survivors of Chaos guide explaining how runes, numbered runes, gems, sockets, jewels, gem powder transmutation, the Alchemist, and the Blacksmith work, including Floor 3 socket unlocks, legendary effect transfer, and when to spend materials.

-A practical Tower of Babel Survivors of Chaos progression guide explaining when to push floors, when to farm, how gold works, what to upgrade first, Altar upgrade costs, Floor 15 farming, and how to recover when you feel stuck.
+A practical Tower of Babel Survivors of Chaos progression guide explaining when to push floors, when to farm, how gold works, what to upgrade first, Altar upgrade costs, Floor 19-21 progression, the Floor 21 final boss, and how to recover when you feel stuck.

 A practical Tower of Babel Survivors of Chaos gear guide explaining item level, gear slots, identifying items, legendary effects, shop prices, class restrictions, old gear, stolen items, and when equipment is worth keeping, selling, storing, enhancing, or socketing.